hashicorp/terraform/website/docs/commands/plan.html.markdown

 ## Usage

-Usage: `terraform plan [options] [dir]`
+Usage: `terraform plan [options]`

-By default, `plan` requires no flags and looks in the current directory for the configuration and state file to refresh.
+The `plan` subcommand looks in the current working directory for the root module configuration.

-The command-line flags are all optional.
-The list of available flags are:
+The available options are:

 * `-compact-warnings` - If Terraform produces any warnings that are not accompanied by errors, show them in a more compact form that includes only